 Most studies on EWMA are for the two-sided case.
-Here we discuss the differences between one- and two-sided EWMA but concentrate on the one-sided case, where the inference logic is less complicated.
+Important exceptions are the papers by Robinson and Ho (1978), Srivastava and Wu (1993), Wu (1994)and Han and Tsung (2004), where properties of one-sided methods are analyzed.
+Here we discuss the differences between one- and two-sided EWMA but concentrate on the one-sided case, in order to concentrate on some inferential conclusions.
+For the one-sided EWMA there are remarkable results which are not present for two-sided EWMA.
 Only surveillance of a process of independent and univariate observations is examined in order to focus on some critical issues of optimality.